diogocabral/sherlock/README.md

 Added a new option.

--r - Use directories and their contents recursively.
+-r - Use directories and their contents recursively
+-e - File extension (default is .c)